wehateyouvvita/LucyaFX/README.md

 ### Credits

-ROBLOX - for the website source code and styles.
+roblox - for the website source code and styles.

-TsunamiWind - for the original Lucya.
+epiculy - for the original lucya.

-seven - HELping me with one part lo
+seven - helping me with one error when registering.

-vvita - for helping to fix Lucya and update it.
+vvita - myself for some things.